Fund Animal-Free Science - Our new Research grant is now live!

 • Educating - to help change cultural, societal, and organisational behaviour and attitudes towards using animals in research, testing and teaching.

-What is the difference between Animal Testing & Animal Experimentation?
+What is the Difference Between Animal Testing & Animal Experimentation?

 You will see that the team at NZAVS will sometimes use the term "animal testing" and at other times "animal experimentation".
 Though these terms both relate to vivisection, there is important differences between the two.